RootPrivileges/terragrunt-aws/README.md

 Additionally, the installation will be hardened in line with various security recommendations, with MFA enforced on user accounts, the use of IAM Assume roles to grant privileges in the various sub-accounts, CloudTrail, AWS Config and GuardDuty enabled in all regions, and the default VPC hardened by removing default routes and enabling Flow Logs.

-The deployed infrastructure does not only make use of Free Tier components, as it is designed to deploy a baseline practical infrastructure to enable faster time to a productive environment, rather than as a demonstration, or reference architecture of "what could be".
-However, alternatively, the deployment has been designed with the Free support plan in mind, and does not need AWS Support to increase any resource limitations in order to deploy initially.
+The deployed infrastructure does not only make use of Free Tier components, as it is designed to deploy a baseline practical infrastructure to enable faster time to a productive environment; rather than as a demonstration, or reference architecture of "what could be".
+However, alternatively, the deployment has been designed with the Free support plan in mind, and does not need AWS Support to increase any resource limitations in order to complete initial deployment.

+By far the largest cost, in the basic deployment, is the management NAT gateway, which (currently) costs ~\$1.10/day.
+Adding additional gateways into the production and staging environments will duplicate these costs accordingly.
+As of Jan 2020, running this script, with no modifications, will charge the credit card associated with the Master account ~\$50/month.

 ### Standing on the shoulders of giants